mnlipp/osgi-getting-started/Bndtools.md

 [^restructure]: A difficulty with this project layout is that you cannot see the files created
     in the same directory as your project in Eclipse.
 This can be fixed by using the nested project layout that Eclipse started to support with version 4.5 (Mars).
-Create a new project of type "General" named e.g. "OSGi-Tests"[^bug1847].
+Create a new project of type "General"[^bug1847] named e.g. "OSGi-Tests".
 Delete the projects created so far from your workspace (it should only contain "OSGi-Tests" now) and close Eclipse.
 Move everything in your workspace (except folders "OSGi-Test" and ".metadata") into the folder "OSGi-Tests".
 Make sure not to miss the "hidden" folders such as "`.gradle`" etc.